hashicorp/terraform/website/source/docs/enterprise/artifacts/artifact-provider.html.md

 ---
-title: "Atlas Artifact Provider"
+layout: "artifacts"
+page_title: "Artifact Provider"
+sidebar_current: "docs-enterprise-Provider"
+description: |-
+  Terraform has a provider for managing Atlas artifacts called `atlas_artifact`.
 ---

-# Atlas Artifact Provider
+# Artifact Provider

-Terraform has a [provider](https://terraform.io/docs/providers/index.html) for managing Atlas artifacts called `atlas_artifact`.
+Terraform has a [provider](https://terraform.io/docs/providers/index.html) for managing Terraform Enterprise artifacts called `atlas_artifact`.

-This is used to make data stored in Atlas Artifacts available to Terraform for interpolation.
-In the following example, an artifact is defined and references an AMI ID stored in Atlas.
+This is used to make data stored in Artifacts available to Terraform for interpolation.
+In the following example, an artifact is defined and references an AMI ID stored in Terraform Enterprise.

     provider "atlas" {
       # You can also set the atlas token by exporting